 The you thinking about trying to learn SQL?
 Data is everything in the modern world.
 Most major companies and websites have huge databases that they use to inform marketing and other business decisions.
 But how do they do this?

 To put it simply, developers use a programming language called Structured Query Language (SQL) that allows them to communicate with, modify, and manage databases and the data they contain.
 The increase in the demand for data analysis and data-driven business decisions has led to an increase in the demand for SQL developers.
 This, in turn, has led to an increased number of people mastering SQL.

-However, learning SQL isn’t always easy.
+However, learning SQL isn't always easy.
 It is a very specialized programming language, which means that it is only used for a limited amount of things.
 If you want to get a job as a database manager after learning to use SQL, you will need to make sure that you do things right from the beginning, and that you are gaining a complete understanding of the language.
-To help you do this, I have put together a list of my top 10 tips to help you learn SQL basics.
+Here's where online learning platforms like DataCamp come up.
+And help you on this learning journey, I have put together a list of my top 10 tips to help you learn SQL basics.